Scout24/snakepit/README.md

   since it is now static.
 E.g. stuff in `pkg`.
 This would help to reduce the size of the final RPM.
 * Consider https://github.com/pyinstaller/pyinstaller as an alternative
+* Delete pip and conda after installing everything to remove the temptation to install things as root on the box.
+In fact, perhaps make a 'debug' yaml flag that allows to craete such packages.
+* In case we want to install c-extensions, we may need to add c-compiler and other things.